 “You Cryptos are cowards,” Alex said through her exhaustion.
 “No courage to put your face to your actions.”

 “Your father had courage,” the Hooligan said.
 “Do you remember the last face he made?
-If your enemies know who you are they can manipulate your pain.”
+If you let your enemies know who you are they will exploit your weaknesses.”

 “Whatever your plan is for my kingdom, you’ll have to kill me first.”

-At the young royal’s words, the Hooligan stopped.
-The server’s sparking settled into a low, uncertain grind.
+At the young royal’s words, the Hooligan hesitated, and his server’s sparking settled into a low, uncertain grind.

 Out of nowhere, a spray of bullets hit the passenger side of the truck and swept towards the Hooligan.
 Diving behind the driver’s side, he threw the door open and climbed inside the cab.